alienisgrinding/PII-leak/README.md

 #### With list
 ```
 ./nuclei -l LIST -t PIISeeker.yaml
 ```
 #### With URL

 ```
 ./nuclei -u URL -t PIISeeker.yaml
 ```

+### Note :
+ For better performance and results use it with JS files